-In other words, let's try to be accommodating, but also keep in mind the long-term sustainability of what we offer customers.
+In other words, let's try to be accommodating, but also keep in mind the long term sustainability of what we offer customers.

 Think about it this way: going too far is actually something that hurts our customers in the long term, as it might drive us out of business.

-As we say on our company page, we try to be good upstanding citizens of our online community.
+We try to be good upstanding citizens of our online community.

 We realize that we are only a small part of a community that involves our customers, our users, our partners, our competitors, their users, industry experts, bloggers, event organizers, and many others.